Chandrarup Shah: Maharaj Narabhupal Shah

 Maharaj Prithwipati Shah reigned over Gorkha from 1673 to 1716 A.D.
 Enthralled by the splendor of Malla art and architecture during his sojourn in Kathmandu, he sought to replicate its grandeur in Gorkha.
 Consequently, he commissioned the construction of temples dedicated to goddess Kali, Lord Pashupati, Hanuman (the Monkey god), and the footprints of the sage Gorakhnath, from whom Gorkha derived its name.
 Remarkably, the images of Pashupati and Hanuman mirrored those found in the Kathmandu Valley.
-Maharaj Prithwipati Shah's visionary contributions also extended to the establishment of the revered temple of Goddess Manakamana.
+Maharaj Prithwipati Shah's contributions also extended to the establishment of the revered temple of Goddess Manakamana.

-Contemplating the selection of a successor,Maharaj Prithiwipati, in his advanced age, faced a dilema.
+In his advanced age, Maharaj Prithwipati Shah faced a dilemma regarding the selection of a successor.
 The loss of his eldest son without an heir raised concerns.
-The second son, Dal Shah, was deemed unfit due to the exclusionary factor of having only one eye.
-Choosing the third son, Udyot Shah, posed the ethical challenge of favoring a younger heir over an elder one.
-The royal council found itself divided on this crucial decision, with some advocating for the second son and others for the third, unable to reach a consensus.
+The second son, Dal Shah, was deemed unfit due to having only one eye, while choosing the third son, Udyot Shah, posed the ethical challenge of favoring a younger heir over an elder.
+The royal council was divided, with some advocating for the second son and others for the third, unable to reach a consensus.